daveh551/PATITradingAssistant/README.md

 The second limitation is based on the design of NTI.
 In order to reduce network traffic and the load on the CPU, NTI queries the server every second and says, in effect, "How many open orders are there for this account?"
 As long as that number comes back the same as it was the last time it was asked, then NTI assumes no new orders have been entered or closed.
 And 99.9% of the time that is true.

 However, if it were to happen that you entered a new order in the same second that an open position was closed, then it is possible that the new order might be missed.
 I have never seen this happen, but it's theoretically possible.

+This limitation is removed in NTI v0.33 when setting the ScanAllSymbolsOnEachTick variable to true, which now comes as the default value.
+This setting is mandatory when using brokers such as OANDA that replace pending orders when the are triggered (rather than modifying the existing order into an active order), because there now a deleted order (the pending order) and and added order (the replaced active order) in the same instant.
+It is also recommended if you use the SetPendingOrdersOnRanges feature because it is possible for a net pending order to cancel and replace an existing one in the same instant.